NVIDIA/spark-rapids-tools/user_tools/docs/index.md

 The latter analyzes Spark events generated from  CPU based Spark applications to help quantify the expected acceleration and costs savings of migrating a Spark application or query to GPU.
+The tool will process each app individually, but will group apps with the same name into the same output row after averaging duration metrics accordingly.
 For more details, please visit the
 [Qualification Tool on Github pages](https://nvidia.github.io/spark-rapids/docs/spark-qualification-tool.html).